ccri/geomesa/docs/developer/installation.rst

 Building Kafka Support
 ~~~~~~~~~~~~~~~~~~~~~~

-To set up GeoMesa with Kafka, download the Geomesa source distribution
+To set up GeoMesa with Kafka, download the GeoMesa source distribution
 that matches the binary distribution described above:

 .. code-block:: bash